akimrx/ansible-clickhouse-callback/README.md

 * Ansible version
 * Configuration parameters for a plugin without sensitive data

+## Special attention

+If you have a lot of Ansible startup events, it's best to create a [buffer table](https://clickhouse.com/docs/en/engines/table-engines/special/buffer/) and write to it.
+A large number of events means more than several simultaneous completions of the playbook.

+If one playbook is completed every 1-10 seconds, there is no need for buffer tables.

 ## Installation

 * Copy `clickhouse_telemetry.py` to the `callback_plugins` directory.